See a larger project vicinity map

 This photo is a computer-enhanced visualization of I-5 once the M Street to Portland project is complete.

 Notice the extra bridge over I-705?
 It will accommodate northbound I-5 traffic.
-Current northbound lanes will be converted to an HOV facility for HOV traffic in both directions.
-This conversion will save taxpayers about $40 million instead of the cost to build a new HOV bridge.
+Current northbound lanes will be converted to an HOV facility for northbound and southbound HOV traffic.
+This conversion will save taxpayers about $20 million over of the cost to build a new HOV bridge.
 View larger photo

 Why is WSDOT